 How Much Do Central Air Conditioners Cost to Buy?

-They can be surprisingly affordable, and start at $41 per month including HST.
+They can be surprisingly affordable with many ways to pay including credit card, financing or debit.
 Prices go up based on size or capacity of the unit as well as increased efficiency.

 Should I Get the Biggest Possible Air Conditioner?